 [39] In board order 2019-SDAB-008, the Board denied the Appellant's appeal for a development permit for a Farm Dwelling, Mobile Home.
-As a result, there is no approval for a dwelling on the Lands.
+The Board heard no evidence of another building that qualifies as the principal building for the Lands.
+As a result, there is no approval for a principal building on the Lands.

-[40] The Board finds that without a permitted dwelling on the Lands the proposed Homebased Business, Type II fails to meet the requirements of the Land Use Bylaw.
-Therefore, the Board denies the Appellant's request for a development permit for a Home-based Business, Type II.
+[40] The Board finds that without a permitted principal building on the Lands, the proposed Accessory Building has nothing to be subordinate to.
+The proposed Accessory Building thus fails to meet the requirements of the Land Use Bylaw.
+Therefore, the Board denies the Appellant's request for a development permit for an Accessory Building.